pieric-ux/CashRegister/README.md

 ## About

 The **Cash Register** project is an application that simulates a cash register.
-It is a POS application that allows events to **manage their transactions, products, and returnable dishes**.
+It is a POS application that allows events to **manage their transactions, products, and reusable dishes**.
 The application offers an easy way to track sales and returns.
 Deposit calculations are **automatically added** to the various products, all through a **user-friendly interface**.

 ## Features